Gamlilorien/giphy-time/README.md

 ### Introduction

 In this app, I make use of the GIPHY API to create a dynamic web page that populates with gifs of various superheros.
-To finish this task, you must call the GIPHY API and use JavaScript and jQuery to change the HTML of your site.
+This is accomplished by making calls the GIPHY API and using JavaScript and jQuery to change the HTML of the site.

 ![giphy-time](assets/images/giphy-time.png)